 - A brand can send a message to a customer using a pre-approved message template.

-- If a customer sends a message to a brand, they can revert in a 24-hour window period.
+- If a customer sends a message to a brand, they can respond in the 24-hour window.
 In this period, a brand can send any type of message, including promotional content.

-To comply with these regulations, Insider invented Interactive Cart Reminder—a tool that enables its partners to send cart abandonment messages that come with a workaround solution that sticks to the rules, yet sends an effective message across to users.
+To comply with these regulations, Insider invented Interactive Cart Reminder—a tool that enables companies to send cart abandonment messages that stick to the WhatsApp rules while prompting low-funnel users to convert.

-Let’s consider a use case.
-A user logs on to a retail website, puts a pair of headphones in his cart and then abandons the cart.
-Insider’s Interactive Card Reminder sends him a message (using WhatsApp’s pre-approved message template) asking about his feedback on the product.
-This message is set in a question format:
+Insider’s Interactive Cart Reminder sends Michael a message using WhatsApp’s pre-approved message template to ask for his feedback on the product.
+This message is set in a yes-or-no question format:

 “Hi Michael, can we have a minute of your day?
 After your visit to shoppbagg.com today, do you think the headphones were fairly priced?”

-The next step is to divide the user’s response into two categories: Yes is a ‘Positive Response’ and No is a ‘Negative Response’.
-The brand now reverts to the user as per the category of his response.
+The next step is to divide the user’s response into two categories: Yes is a ‘Positive Response’ and No is a ‘Negative Response.’

-Scenario 3: If Michael does not respond to the retailer’s message, he is not disturbed further with any messages.
-The aim of Interactive Card Reminder is to provide an enhanced user experience, and not bombard customers with unwanted messages.
+If Michael does not respond to the retailer’s message, he is not disturbed further with any messages.
+The aim of Interactive Cart Reminder is to provide an enhanced user experience, not bombard customers with unwanted messages.

-Let’s take an example.
 Jamie is a regular shopper on an online electronic website.
 He has just purchased a swanky new smartphone from the website.
-It is an expensive purchase and Jamie wants to receive an immediate confirmation about his purchase.
+It is an expensive item, and Jamie wants to receive an immediate purchase confirmation.

 Using WhatsApp Business API and Insider Integration, the retailer sends him an invoice with an order confirmation directly on WhatsApp chat, which Jamie views instantly.
 The speed at which the confirmation is delivered creates a positive and impactful user experience.

-Using WhatsApp Business API and Insider Integration, the airline sends Clara a direct web check-in link.
+Using WhatsApp Business API and Insider Integration, Clara’s airline sends her a direct web check-in link.
 Once she has checked in, she receives her boarding pass directly on her WhatsApp chat.
 Clara is able to catch her flight comfortably and is impressed with the smooth experience the airline delivered to her.

-Add WhatsApp Business API to your Customer Journey Orchestration
+Add WhatsApp Business API to your customer journey orchestration

-Let’s take an example of an online retailer who saw a huge uptick in consumer traffic on its website during the holiday sale season.
-In order to convert these customers into long-term loyal users, the retailer launched an engagement campaign.
+Online retailer Glimmer saw a huge uptick in consumer traffic on its website during the holiday sale season.
+In order to convert these customers into long-term loyal users, the retailer wants to launch an engagement campaign.

-The company first sent web push notifications, giving details of discounts and the free shipping options available.
-If a user did not respond to the notifications, it sent emails, with added details on the bespoke product range available on its site.
+The company first sent web push notifications, giving to notify users of discounts and free shipping promotions.
+If a user did not respond to the notifications, Glimmer next sent emails with added details on the product range available on its site.

-With such detailed information in their inbox, most users reacted positively, landed on the website and made a purchase.
-Once a purchase was made, the company used WhatsApp Business API along with Insider Integration to instantly send them an order confirmation and invoice in their WhatsApp chat.
-The customized engagement made for happy shoppers and gave a boost to conversion rates.
+With such detailed information in their inbox, most users reacted positively, landed on the website, and made a purchase.
+Once a purchase was made, the company used WhatsApp Business API with Insider Integration to instantly send them an order confirmation and invoice in their WhatsApp chat.
+This customized engagement across channels made for happy shoppers and boosted conversion rates.